 But then, on the other side of the room, a lot of people think their work has to be overtly Christian.
 So if they are a musician, it has to be “Christian” music.
 If they start a business, it has to have an ichthus in the logo, or at least on the business card.

 And that’s not all bad.
 Some of it’s really inspiring.
-But if all of us lived this way, we could end up in a world where the Church is a kind of cultural ghetto—a relic from the past, where we used to be known for stunning art and pushing the edge of science, but now we’re known for bad music and cheesy design and an odd tribal dialect that nobody else really understands.
+But if all of us lived this way, we could end up in a world where the Church is a relic from the past, where we used to be known for stunning art and pushing the edge of science, but now we’re known for bad music and cheesy design and an odd tribal dialect that nobody else really understands.

 I’ve heard it said that “Christian is a great noun and a poor adjective.”